 Although the Authority does not provide wastewater treatment, it assumed responsibility for certain wastewater treatment revenue and expenses beginning in 1996.
 Effective May 2004, the Authority began direct billing City residents for current and delinquent wastewater treatment charges and remitting to ALCOSAN the aggregate amount of service charges billed.
 Wastewater treatment activity and the related assets and liabilities appear on the statements of revenue, expenses and changes in net position and the statements of net position, respectively.
-In 2015, certain wastewater treatment only accounts were not timely billed due to issues with the Authority's billing process.
+During 2015, certain wastewater treatment only accounts were not timely billed due to issues with the Authority's billing process.
+The majority of these issues were corrected during 2016.
 The related estimated amount of unbilled accounts receivable at year-end has been recorded on the statement of net position.
-At December 31, 2015 and 2014, the reserve for uncollectible wastewater accounts was approximately \$7.20 million and \$5.76 million, respectively.
+At December 31, 2016 and 2015, the reserve for uncollectible wastewater accounts was approximately \$7.86 million and \$7.20 million, respectively.